NEW MEXICO JUNIOR COLLEGE

 This is an introduction to college life and surveys topics from policies and procedures to career exploration.
 This course outlines strategies the student can use to achieve a successful college experience.
 The emphasis is on the attainment of superior personal and academic skills.
 This is a three credit hour course.

-This is a general education course teaching core academic skills that transfers for credit at many colleges and universities.
-This or a similar course is a requirement for incoming freshman.
-There is no guarantee that PS 113A will transfer to most two- or four-year colleges for credit.
+This is a general education course.
+It transfers as college credit and in many colleges and universities.
+There is no guarantee that PS 113A will transfer to most two or four year college for credit.
 Information concerning articulation agreements with regional colleges and universities can be obtained at the NMJC Counseling Office.
 It is important to check with the institution to which you are planning to transfer to determine transferability.
 Planning for course credit transfer is ultimately the student’s responsibility.
 All students are encouraged to keep the course syllabus as it will help determine the transferability of this course credit to another institution.

-Becoming a Master Student 16th edition by Dave Ellis
+Becoming a Master Student 16th edition + MindTap (includes full eBook) by Dave Ellis

 You can buy your books online at the NMJC Bookstore.